Is Solar Worth It in South Carolina? (2022 Homeowner's Guide)

 Yes, installing solar panels will boost your home value.
 Research done by Zillow suggests that solar panels will make your property value increase by around 4.1%, or an average of $11,250 in South Carolina.
 The state also provides a property tax exemption, so this bump in value will not cause your property taxes to increase.

 Yes, building permits are required for solar panels in South Carolina.
-In most cases, they will add a few hundred dollars to your installation costs, but your solar installer will typically include these charges in your estimated solar energy system cost.
+In most cases, they will add a few hundred dollars to your installation expenses, but your solar installer will typically include these charges in your estimated solar energy system total.
 Your solar company will also usually pull and close out the permits for you as a part of its installation process.